axelarnetwork/axelar-examples/README.md

 `node scripts/test examples/call-contract [<local|testnet>] [<source-chain] [<destination-chain>] [<message]`

 3. To share your code cross-chain, run `yarn call-contract`.

-\[Editor: Is that the right characterizzation of what `yarn` is doing?
-If not, what is it doing and why don't we need one for any of the others?
-End of questions.]

 ### Call contract with token